Is work getting you down and you feel like you just can't cope?

 So, how does it work?

-I start with the belief that all individuals have the ability to address and resolve their own issues if they approach them with the right mindset.
-However sometimes help is needed and this is where my coaching will help.
-My approach is underpinned with a set of tools and models that I use when working with individuals.
+I specialise in career coaching and business coaching.
+However I believe in taking a holistic approach to help my clients achieve balance in their lives.
+My coaching is underpinned with a set of tools and models that I use when working with clients.
 This enables me to support them to explore their goals, look at their current situation, identify the changes they need to make, develop action plans, and learn from their actions.

-Life coaching can be useful for: making career changes, facing transition such as redundancy or retirement, improving personal performance and team performance, developing new ways of working, building confidence and self awareness, tackling difficult work issues, improving relationships, or achieving a better work-life balance.
+My coaching can be useful for: making career changes, facing transition such as redundancy or retirement, improving personal performance and team performance, personal development, developing new ways of working, building confidence and self awareness, tackling difficult work issues, improving relationships, or achieving a better work-life balance.

 Training, qualifications & experience